Michael-Beukman/NERTransfer/ModelCards.md

 | [xlm-roberta-base-finetuned-ner-yoruba](https://huggingface.co/mbeukman/xlm-roberta-base-finetuned-ner-yoruba) | [base](https://huggingface.co/xlm-roberta-base) | yor                  | 78.22          | 77.21          | 79.26          | 77.00          | 80.00          | 71.00          | 82.00          |

 ## Usage
-To use these models, you can do the following, with just changing the model name ([source](https://huggingface.co/dslim/bert-base-NER)):
+To use these models, you can do the following, just changing the model name ([source](https://huggingface.co/dslim/bert-base-NER)):

 ```
 from transformers import AutoTokenizer, AutoModelForTokenClassification